Industrial Heartland Designated Industrial Zone

 Overview

-The Designated Industrial Zone (DIZ) in Alberta’s Industrial Heartland will establish a best-in-class regulatory framework that will help attract new investment and create good jobs for Albertans while realizing environmental outcomes.
+The Designated Industrial Zone (DIZ) in Alberta’s Industrial Heartland will establish a best-in-class framework that will help attract new investment and create good jobs for Albertans while realizing environmental outcomes.

 Facilities in the DIZ will benefit from: